 While Guilded itself doesn’t have a premium subscription, though, it allows server creators to monetize their servers themselves, something that Discord doesn’t allow.

-You can charge your subscribers different tiers – think of it as something like Patreon built into Discord.
-Your server members won’t be required to sign up for a subscription – it’s only if they want to support you and get premium perks like flairs and sub roles.
+You can charge your subscribers different tiers.
+Think of it as something like Patreon built into Discord.
+Your server members won’t be required to sign up for a subscription.
+It’s only if they want to support you and get premium perks like flairs and sub roles.

 Guilded only takes a commission of 2.5% of each subscription, which is a lot less than platforms like Twitch and Patreon.